sourcegraph/sourcegraph-public-snapshot/doc/dev/code_reviews.md

 For reviewers:

 - Reviewing code from others increases your code literacy and empathy.
 You will learn new things from how your peers write code and you will be more aware of how to write code that is easier for your reviewers to understand
-- Reading PR descriptions increases your technical communication literacy and empathy.
-You will learn what makes a PR description effective and you will be more aware of how to write of how to write PR descriptions that are easier for your reviewers to understand.
+- Reading PR descriptions increases your technical literacy and empathy.
+You will learn what makes a PR description effective and you will be more aware of how to write PR descriptions that are easier for your reviewers to understand.
 - Being a reviewer gives you the ability to share knowledge you have that others do not.
 Every person, regardless of experience level, has both something to learn and something to contribute.

 For the team: